adaltas/node-nikita/docs/content/about/tutorial.md

 `embed:about/tutorial/samples/external/app.js`

-### Passing config
+### Passing `config`

 The `touch` action is now a separate Node.js module.
 It is a vanilla JavaScript function.
-You can create your own config to control the behavior of your actions.
-In our example, we created the `target` config to know which file to touch:
+You can create your own `config` to control the behavior of your actions.
+In our example, we created the `target` configuration property to know which file to touch:

 File "./lib/touch.js":